fermartv/emt_madrid/README.md

 ## Sensors, status and attributes

 Once you have the platform up and running, you will have one sensor per line specified.
-If no lines were provided, it'll create a sensor for each line in that stop ID.
-The name of the sensor will be automaticalle generated using the following structure: `Bus {line} - {stop_name}`.All the sensors will update the data automatically every minute and you should have the following data:
+If no lines are provided, it will create a sensor for each line at that stop ID.
+The name of the sensor will be automatically generated using the following structure: Bus {line} - {stop_name}.
+All the sensors will update the data automatically every minute, and you should have the following data:

 **state**:\
  _(int)_\